How to Build an Instagram Insights Report - The Ultimate Guide

 - Seeing what types of content they prefer.

-Instagram Insights report structure
+The ideal structure of your Instagram Insights report

 Your report needs to effectively convey the performance of Instagram content.
 Having a layout that guides the audience from a concrete profile overview to individual content performance is imperative.